paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Continued with React course
     * Refactored the 'Visibility Toggle' application, setting up to function as a React component
+    * Reversing the data flow by passing methods down to children as props

 #### Project:
 *